octobercms/docs/4.x/cms/components/submission.md

 The rate limit can be changed by overriding the `formGetThrottleRate` method on the component class, returning the maximum submissions per minute, or `0` to disable the limit.

+## Email Notifications

+Submissions can notify an admin user group by email as they arrive, configured with the `notifyGroup` property on the [submission blueprint](../tailor/blueprints.md#email-notifications).
+The notification is sent after the record is saved and includes a link to moderate the record in the admin panel.

 ## Events

 The `cms.form.beforeSubmit` event fires before the submission is saved, and throwing an exception from a listener rejects it.
 This is the extension point for connecting spam scoring services, CAPTCHA verification or blocklists.